 The film is generous with its humor, inspiring the kind of laughter that escapes one’s mouth as though it is a sneaky little fart that takes one by surprise, but whose release leaves behind a great sense of satisfaction.
 Boasting a rich and immersive cinematography, Matwetwe’s colors and textures are bold, strongly anchored.
 Through sweeping and excellent camera focal points, coupled with its distinctive Sepedi/Setswana dialect, Pretoria is represented delightfully with its cultural and structural dimensions and legacies.

 Matwetwe excels in its treatment of contrasts, such that one is made to oscillate between different emotions, which the film evokes in its portrayal of issues like mental illness, femicide and general economic hardships.
-For example, when Borotho, a mentally ill man, is knocked down by a car.
-But this sombre scene quickly takes on an ironic turn when one recalls that Borotho had earlier been shown walking along the road holding a car wheel cap in his hands as though it was a steering wheel and he was driving a real car, when this was in fact not the case.
+For example, Borotho, a mentally ill man, walks around in the middle of the street holding a car wheel cap in his hands, holding up traffic and pretending to drive a car.
+When challenged by motorists, Botsotso responds that he has a driver’s license.
+Botsotso is eventually knocked down by a car.
 Now lying on the ground from an impact of a real car on his body, with community members standing around him in horror and pity, Borotho goes on to say something that tears up the somberness of that moment.
-“And to think that he does not have a license!”
-Borotho says, which at this point suggests that the driver of the car that knocked him down does not have a driver’s license, when he is the one who probably does not.
+“And to think that he does not have a license!,” Borotho says, which at this point suggests that the driver of the car that knocked him down does not have a driver’s license, when he is the one who probably does not.

 But there are also macabre scenes amid the inherent comedic characteristics of the film.
 One such harrowing moment is the exposure of the body of a woman murdered by her husband and kept in her bedroom until neighbors call the police, possibly due to the stench of a decomposing body.
 A deranged man, brilliantly portrayed by Kagiso KG Mokgadi, is soon arrested by the police in a scene that reminds us of the hideous and murderous nature of some men.

 Matwetwe also aims to satirize the human tendency to posture.
-Papi’s character carries himself as if he has loads of personal experience and knowledge about girls and related matters, but when in fact he has never been with a girl before.
+Papi’s character carries himself as if he has loads of personal experience and knowledge about women and sex, but when in fact he has never had sex or a relationship before.
 The portrayal of black and visibly affluent characters in Papi’s cousin’s circles appears to be satiric too especially since these characters are made to talk as if they were white.
 The film portrayal of Papi’s speech and behavior also seem to mock the influence of African-American culture on South African youth.

 It very sad that Matwetwe was initially shown at selected movie theaters, with a possibility of more screens being added on condition that the film performed well through ticket sales.
 This is tragic and unpatriotic to say the least, given that there is a flurry of very awful American films flooding the local film market.
 Granted, cinemas need to make money to stay operational, however, a fine balance needs to be struck in such a way that local film productions are nurtured and given the rightful platforms to showcase the talent that is ever so abundant in this country.

 But in a poetic justice kind of way, the film, which was co-executively produced by the internationally acclaimed DJ and producer, Nkosinathi Maphumulo, popularly known as Black Coffee, would later account for over R4 million worth of ticket sales in a period of just over three weeks on the circuit, a performance that represents double its production budget.
-With various cinemas still showing the film, it is clear the figures will continue to rise.
+With various cinemas still showing the film, hopefully more people will get to see it.